-- A15.1 The Auditor shall obtain from the Certified Company a copy of their vendor management policies and procedures.
-The Auditor shall verify that the policies and procedures are in conformity with the Certification Standard and the company is in compliance with those policies and procedures. - A15.2 The Auditor shall confirm that the annual assessment of the vendor management policies and procedures has occurred and has been properly communicated to the executive management and/or board of directors of the company, including any recommendations for improvements. - A15.3 The Auditor shall document how the Certified Company determines and/or confirms that the third-party vendors (i.e. their agents) they use to communicate with consumers and/or their attorneys on the Certified Company's behalf are conforming with the applicable Certification Standards. - A15.4 If a Certified Company contracts exclusively with a third-party as its master servicer or servicer on the accounts owned by the Certified Company, the Auditor shall test Certification Standards A4, A5, A6, A9, A17, and A23 exclusively through the Certified Company's conformity with Certification Standard A15.
+- A15.2 The Auditor shall confirm that the annual assessment of the vendor management policies and procedures has occurred and has been properly communicated to the executive management and/or board of directors of the company, including any recommendations for improvements. - A15.3 The Auditor shall document how the Certified Company determines and/or confirms that the third-party vendors (i.e. their agents) they use to communicate with consumers and/or their attorneys on the Certified Company's behalf are conforming with the applicable Certification Standards. - A15.4 If a Certified Company contracts exclusively with a third-party as its master servicer or servicer on the accounts owned by the Certified Company, the Auditor shall test Certification Standards A4, A5, A6, A9, A17, and A23 exclusively through the Certified Company's conformity with Certification Standard A15.
 A violation of a Certification Standard by a third-party vendor on the Certified Company's account may be considered a violation of such standard by the Certified Company.
 The Auditor shall document if the Certified Company became aware of a violation of one of the aforementioned standards within the dates of the Audit Period.
 If a violation was found, the Auditor shall list the violation and indicate how it was addressed. - (A16) Affidavits.
 A Certified Company shall establish and maintain an Affidavit Policy that requires and ensures that: - (a) An affiant shall only sign an affidavit that is true and accurate, and that no affiant shall sign an affidavit containing an untrue statement; - (b) An affiant either have personal knowledge or upon information and belief of the facts set forth in the affidavit or shall familiarize themselves with the business records applicable to the subject matter of the affidavit prior to signing an affidavit; and - (c) Each affidavit shall be signed by an affiant under oath and in the presence of a notary appointed by the state in which the affiant is signing the affidavit, in accordance with and to the extent required by applicable state law.

-- A16.1 The Auditor shall obtain from the Certified Company a copy of its Affidavit Policy and review it to confirm that it meets or exceeds the requirements of this Standard. - A16.2 The Auditor shall choose a random sample of affidavits that were signed within the dates of the Audit Period to determine compliance with the Affidavit Policy. - A16.3 The Auditor shall interview a random sample of the affiants who signed affidavits within the dates of the Audit Period to determine compliance with the Affidavit Policy. - A16.4 The Auditor shall interview a random sample of notaries who witnessed the signing of affidavits within the dates of the Audit Period to determine compliance with the Affidavit Policy. - (A17) Commissions.
+- A16.1 The Auditor shall obtain from the Certified Company a copy of its Affidavit Policy and review it to confirm that it meets or exceeds the requirements of this Standard. - A16.2 The Auditor shall choose a random sample of affidavits that were signed within the dates of the Audit Period to determine compliance with the Affidavit Policy.

+- A16.3 The Auditor shall interview a random sample of the affiants who signed affidavits within the dates of the Audit Period to determine compliance with the Affidavit Policy. - A16.4 The Auditor shall interview a random sample of notaries who witnessed the signing of affidavits within the dates of the Audit Period to determine compliance with the Affidavit Policy. - (A17) Commissions.
 A Certified Company that provides commissions or bonuses based on collection activity shall have compliance-related criteria for the payment of such forms of compensation.